Uni Air Flight 873: Investigation

 Following the accident, the Aviation Safety Council established an Accident Investigation Team.
 Initial findings revealed that the factors involved in the accident were not solely related to aviation safety.
 The investigation later revealed that Ku Chin-shui, who was absent from the flight, had given bottles of flammable liquid to his nephew to transport.

 An Aviation Safety Council report said it was thought that the bottles were incorrectly sealed and gasoline fumes leaked, which later ignited when a motorbike battery in a nearby overhead luggage compartment was jostled, discharging an electric arc.
 Ku was initially sentenced to a 10-year prison term, which was shortened to 7 1/2 years upon appeal.
 The fifth retrial found him not guilty after the judge said that although Ku had asked his nephew to carry a bottle of bleach in his luggage, the fragments that tested positive for gasoline were not limited to the fragments of the bottle.

 In popular culture

 The accident is featured in the third episode of Season 20 of Mayday, also known as Air Crash Investigation and Air Disasters.
 The episode is titled "Explosive Touchdown".

+This incident is featured in Episode 115 of the Rooster Teeth podcast Black Box Down.